mhoffm32/JavaPasswordManager/README.md

 # PasswordManager

-Interactive password database that stores passwords and their associated apps in a hashmap, checks for password complexity, and protects saved passwords with anentrance  password
+Interactive Java password database

+- Uses HashMap to store user apps with their associated passwords app in a hashmap,

+- Checks for password complexity when changing or adding new passwords

+- Protects saved passwords with a dynamic entrance password.

+- Saves, Reads & Writes data to txt file to save in between runs.